 Nowhere else in the world have elves inspired an actual ecological movement.
 There are literal organizations and protesters actively campaigning against the development of certain areas of the island due to the inhabitants of the elves.

 Forget about Santa Claus – in Iceland, you leave out food for the elves during Christmas.
 You also need to ensure that the house is neat and tidy.
 This way, the elves have enough space to dance around whilst the family living in the house attends the Christmas church service.
-Also, whilst most of us are partying the night away, New Year’s Eve is believed to be the elves’ annual moving day.
+Also, whilst most of us are partying the night away, it is believed that during the New Year’s Eve in Iceland, the elves’ are on their annual moving day.
 So, it’s not strange at all for locals to light a few candles to help them on their way to their new residence.

 To Believe or Not to Believe…